Anesthesia Error Medical Malpractice Claims in Georgia

 What Is an Anesthesia Error Under Georgia Law?

-An anesthesia error occurs when an anesthesiologist, certified registered nurse anesthetist (CRNA), or medical team member fails to meet the accepted standard of care in administering, monitoring, or managing anesthesia, and that failure causes injury.
+An anesthesia error occurs when an anesthesiologist, certified registered nurse anesthetist (CRNA), or other medical professional fails to meet the accepted standard of care in administering, monitoring, or managing anesthesia, and that failure causes patient injury.

-Anesthesia error claims are a form of medical malpractice under Georgia law and are subject to strict procedural and expert-evidence requirements.
+Anesthesia error claims are a form of medical malpractice under Georgia law and are subject to strict procedural requirements and expert-evidence standards.

 Common Types of Anesthesia Errors